alan-turing-institute/AutisticaCitizenScience/platform-designs/wireframes/wireframe-questions.md

 # Questions for the community

 This file contains questions for the wider community on the wireframes that have been developed.
+It is in two formats:

+* Category-mapped questions for sprints 1-3
+* Individual questions in ordered by sprint

 **Glossary of technical terms:**